 • Three opportunities to start the program each year, in the fall, spring, and summer.

-• The upcoming start date is May 6, 2024.
+• The upcoming start date is Spring 2025.
 We are now accepting applications.

 • Courses taken at Northeastern University outside of the College of Social Sciences and Humanities are subject to different tuition rates.
 This includes courses in the cybersecurity concentration.